doylek1/ResGuides-NLTK/background.md

 Here, we have only a few, simple nouns ('you', 'I'), paired with more expressive verbs ('feel', 'dropping by', 'think', 'want').

 At the other extreme, you can get very complicated very quickly with NLP.
 For example, 'understanding' complete human utterances to the extent that a computer can be program to respond.

-> !!--get an example of a complicated nlp project, preferably a visual and relatable one--!!
+You may have experienced this technology through an automated phone dialogue system and perhaps encountered a certain level of frustration at the limits of the technology to date.
+This chapter will not approach to level of complication.